Kingminer7/BetterQuests/README.md

-TODO: move to dashauth or similar
+TODO: Migrate all services using auth to new system

 # BetterQuests
 This is where she makes a mod.